dimircea/iotduino/README.md

 What's new:
 ========
-v0.1.5:
+v0.1.6
+ * various improvements and bug fixes
+ * the `DHT22` temperature and humidity sensor works now (check the `tests/dht22.js` example). v0.1.5:
  - bug fix: `pinMode` had issues to come back to INPUT after set to OUTPUT
  - added `micros` method